wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 *"Both models (Claude and ChatGPT) lied to me a long time ago and I feel I've been building a castle on unstable ground."*

-That reflection, typed in frustration during what I now call "Crisis Week," captures one of the most important lessons I've learned about AI-assisted development: your AI partner might be confidently wrong about the basics.
+That reflection, typed in frustration, captures one of the most important lessons I've learned about AI-assisted development: your AI partner might be confidently wrong about the basics.

 ## The Dream: Automated Development Journaling